omarsanad100/react-app-era-soft-session2/README.md

-Product Cart UI Web App
+🛒 Product Cart UI Web App
-Description
+📌 Description
 This is a Product Cart UI web application built with React and Tailwind CSS.
-The app allows users to browse through a collection of products, add items to their cart, view a payment summary, and place orders.
-It features a clean and responsive design, making it user-friendly across all devices.
+It allows users to:

+Browse a collection of products

+Add items to their cart

+View a detailed payment summary

+Place orders easily

-The application leverages React components to dynamically render product data, cart items, and payment details.
-Tailwind CSS is used to create a modern, mobile-first UI with consistent styling.
+The application features a clean, responsive design that works seamlessly across all devices.
+It uses reusable React components to render product data, cart items, and payment details dynamically.
+Tailwind CSS ensures consistent, mobile-first styling throughout the app.

-Features
+✨ Features
-Product Showcase: Displays a grid of products with details like name, price, old price, and rating.
+Product Showcase: Grid display of products with name, price, old price, and rating

-Cart Management: Allows users to view items in their cart, including quantity and subtotal.
+Cart Management: View cart items, manage quantities, and see subtotal

-Payment Summary: Provides a detailed summary of the total payment, including tax and subtotal.
+Payment Summary: Detailed total with tax and subtotal

-Wishlist and Order Buttons: Users can add products to a wishlist or place an order directly.
+Wishlist & Order Buttons: Add items to wishlist or place an order directly

-Dynamic Styling: Highlights active payment methods and applies consistent UI styling.
+Dynamic Styling: Highlight active payment methods and UI interactions

-Responsive Design: Fully responsive layout for mobile, tablet, and desktop devices.
+Responsive Design: Optimized for mobile, tablet, and desktop

-Tech Stack
+🧰 Tech Stack
 Frontend: React, Tailwind CSS

 State Management: React Props

-Responsive Design: Tailwind CSS (mobile-first approach)
+Responsive Design: Tailwind CSS (Mobile-first approach)